coopnorge/engineering-docker-images/docs/images/devtools-golang-v1beta1.md

    ```

    Make sure to not set a passphrase, and to `Configure SSO` to Authorize the
+   key for use with coopnorge after you have added it to GitHub.

 2. Configure git to access the repositories over SSH instead of HTTPS